st0rm47/College/Web_Technology/Notes/HTML/Readme.md

 | `onselect`    | Occurs when the user selects some text in an input field.                     |

 ### Keyboard Events
+- They are used in the `<input>` tag to execute JavaScript code when the user presses a key on the keyboard.
 | **Event**      | **Description**                                                                 |
 |-----------------|---------------------------------------------------------------------------------|
 | `onkeydown`     | Occurs when the user presses a key on the keyboard.                            |